Quantum Invariants and Fiberedness: Non-fibered knots

 It is natural to ask whether the same $F_K$ series can be obtained using the stratified sum.
 For the simplest non-fibered example, the negative $5_2$ knot $C_{4,2}$, the stratified sum converges and gives the same answer.

-\begin{example} For the next double-twist knot, $C_{5,-2}$ ($7_2$ in Rolfsen's table), depicted in \cref{fig:twist_knots}, the situation is more complicated.
-Park's explicit formula gives
+\begin{example} For $C_{5,2}$, or $7_2$ in Rolfsen's table, the situation is more complicated.
+Park's explicit formula of $F_K$ for double twist knots gives

-These series coincide (up to a normalization factor) with $\Phi_{K,0}$ and $\Phi_{K,1}$, as expected.
-If we now consider the stratified state sum, the first coefficient converges to the series $f_0$ above.
-However, the second coefficient oscillates for odd and even weight, and eventually stabilizes to two different $q$-series:
+These series coincide with the beginning of the stability series, as expected.
+If we now consider the stratified state sum, computed using the mirror of its strongly quasipositive braid $\sigma_1^2\sigma_{2,3}\sigma_{1,2}\sigma_3$, the first coefficient converges to the series $f_0$ above.
+However, the second coefficient oscillates between very different expressions for odd and even weights.
+Those eventually stabilize to the following $q$-series: